VincentJ711/local-elastic-docker/README.md

   container_start: FullTask;
   elastic_ready: FullTask;
   kibana_ready: FullTask;
+  kso_upload: FullTask;
   scripts_upload: FullTask;
   sm_upload: FullTask;
 }
 ```

-- `main` will resolve with the container itself as soon as the last task has resolved.
+- `main` will resolve with an instance of the created `Container` as soon as the last task has resolved.
 It will reject immediately if any other task rejects and it will reject with that tasks error.
-- `image_check` verifies you provided an image this container created and also makes sure if it's a Kibana image, you provided a Kibana port.
+- `image_check` verifies you provided an image this container created and also makes sure if it's a Kibana image, you set `kibana` to true when you created the `ChildContainer`.
-- `volume_rm`

-  - if `volume_dir` exists and `clear_volume_dir` is set, it will clear `volume_dir` and ensure it exists.
-  - if `volume_dir` exists and `clear_volume_dir` is not set, it will ensure `volume_dir` exists.
+- `volume_rm` clears the volume directory provided to the container only if specified in `ContainerCreateOpts`.
-- `container_rm` removes a container with the given containers name if it exists.
+- `container_rm` removes the container with the given containers name if it exists.
 - `container_mk` creates the container with `docker create`.
 - `container_start` starts the container with `docker start`.
 - `elastic_ready` sends curl requests to `localhost:${port}/_cluster/health` and waits for status yellow/green.
 This will never reject.
 It will keep sending requests until it gets status yellow/green.
 - `kibana_ready` sends curl requests to `localhost:${kibana_port}` and waits for status 200.
 This will never reject.
 It will keep sending requests until it gets status 200.
+- `kso_upload` uploads any Kibana saved_objects given in `ContainerCreateOpts` to the container if it's a Kibana container.
+  - if a saved_object is erroneous this will reject w/ that error.
+  - else it will resolve w/ the created saved_object.
-- `scripts_upload` uploads the given scripts in parallel to `localhost:${port}/_scripts/${script.id}`.
+- `scripts_upload` uploads any scripts given in `ContainerCreateOpts` to the container.

   - if two scripts are uploaded successfully, this task will resolve w/ something like (standard Elasticsearch response)